gkdigger/device-tree/README.md

 1. Build and run server (see instructions below).
 2. Build and run client (see instructions below).
 3. Attach/detach USB devices to the server machine.
+### Observed issues:
+I observed an issue with `node-usb` on using external USB hub.
+The library remembers location in the hierarchy of a device attached to external hub even after detaching and re-attaching the same device to another hub.
 ## Build and run
 ### Server
 ```